-New research trends in iPSC-based cell regenerative medicine explores the potential for HLA-matched allogenic (donor) iPSCs and genetically engineered, non-immunogenic/ immunocompatible iPSCs as a viable alternative to autologous iPSC therapies and its disadvantages.
-Applied StemCell is a unique biotech CRO with industry-leading expertise in both iPSC and CRISPR/Cas9 genome editing technology, and offers custom service for generation/ reprogramming of allogenic iPSCs or to develop immunocompatible “master” iPSC lines and full characterization of these lines.
-Leverage our expertise to get a firm-foothold into this novel area of stem cell regenerative medicine!
+New research trends in iPSC-based cell regenerative medicine explore the potential for HLA-matched allogeneic (donor) iPSCs and genetically engineered, non-immunogenic/immunocompatible iPSCs as a viable alternative to autologous iPSC therapies and its disadvantages.
+Applied StemCell (ASC) is a unique biotech CRO with industry-leading expertise in both iPSC and CRISPR/Cas9 genome editing technology.
+We offer custom services for the generation/reprogramming of allogenic iPSCs and the development of immunocompatible “master” iPSC lines along with the full characterization of these lines.
+Leverage our expertise to get a firm foothold into this novel area of stem cell regenerative medicine!

 Forced HLA-F Expression Represses Natural Killer Cell Mediated Cytotoxicity